AndrewRafter/DapperDasher/README.md

 Build instructions:
 ------------
 Download the raylib library from https://www.raylib.com/
-Download a C++ compiler(preferably an IDE, Visual Studio Code was used to make the project) and run dasher.cpp.d
+Download a C++ compiler(preferably an IDE, Visual Studio Code was used to make the project) and run dasher.cpp